 3. Be mindful of waste

-I’ve kept this mentality even though grocery shopping and grocery delivery has become easier.
+I’ve kept this mentality even though grocery shopping and grocery delivery is pretty much back to normal.
 With proper planning and taking inventory of your refrigerator and pantry before buying new things, you can cut down on unnecessary waste (which is better for the planet and your wallet).